MeiKatz/jquery-shadow/README.md

 // and no callback function is passed var shadow = $( "body" ).shadow();

+// you can also pass options for applyAuthorStyles and resetStyleInheritance var shadow = $( "body" ).shadow({
+  "applyAuthorStyles" : true,
+  "resetStyleInheritance" : true
+});

 // returns the selected elements var $els = $( "div" ).shadow();